ben-grande/qusal/salt/video-companion/README.md

 The receiver the is client that requests access to the screen of webcam, therefore the client is responsible to initiate the call.

-On the client, to get the screen of another qube:
+On the sender, to get the screen of another qube:

 ```sh
 qubes-video-companion screenshare